Ehvam - International Spiritual Center for Peace: The meaning of Ehvam

-The name "Ehvam" is composed of two Sanskrit syllables and has a deep symbolic meaning in the Buddhist tradition.
+The name "Ehvam" is composed of two Sanskrit syllables (ཨེ་ཝཾ) and has a deep symbolic meaning in the Buddhist tradition.
 Amongst other things it conveys the ultimate enlightened state of complete freedom, purity, and wisdom.
 It also conveys the inseparability of a pure and peaceful world with peace and purity in the hearts of its inhabitants and the attainment of inner purity and peace which is ultimately reflected in the environment around us.

 Activities

 The center facilitates study programs on the topic of Buddhism, Yoga and Meditation courses and workshops, workshops led by both local and guest speakers, retreats, joint activities between Israeli Jews, Arabs, Palestinians and people from around the world.

 In 2019, the center hosted Lama Gyume Khensur Rinpoche Lobsang Jampa, a Lama globally-known for his Buddhist teachings.
 That same year, the center hosted world-renowned meditation researcher B. Alan Wallace.

-On January 8, 2021, the center initiated a year-long silent retreat workshop which will conclude in January 2022.
-During this silent retreat, participants are completely devoid of any communication with the outside world.
+On January 8, 2021, the center initiated a year-long silent retreat workshop which concluded in January 2022.
+During this silent retreat, participants were completely devoid of any communication with the outside world.
 This workshop is thought to be the first of its kind conducted in Israel.

+In February 2023, the center hosted Thomas Hübl, a world-renowned spiritual teacher, author, and facilitator in the field of healing collective trauma, as part of the center's annual "One Heart" convention.

+Activity during 2023 Israel–Hamas war

+On the morning of October 7, 2023, following the unexpected missile attack by Hamas on Israel and the subsequent reports of a massacre in the southern region, members of the organization prepared to absorb around 100 Israeli residents and children from the Gaza perimeter.